BarbyKelly/project-5/README.md

 - If Registered Site User pauses their shopping, they can save the shopping cart items, and return next time

-- Add an option to search Drawings and Photos by Holiday eg Easter, Christmas, Halloween
+- Add an option to search Art and Photos by Holiday eg Easter, Christmas, Halloween

 [Back to the overview](#content)